 Beaches of Ocean Beach and Ocean Beach Pier

 Ocean Beach starts just south of the San Diego River.
-Along the river is Robb Field, where there are an aggressive skate park and local softball games.
+Along the river runs the San Diego River bike path.
 100 years ago, this was the site of the Wonderland Amusement Park, but now it’s just a local playground.
 The river hits the ocean at Dog Beach, where your pups can play in the sand off leash.
 South of Dog Beach is the Ocean Beach Pier, where you can fish without a license or watch the surfers.
 There is also a claim that the first surfing in San Diego was done in Ocean Beach in 1916 when a lifeguard borrowed a surfboard from Duke Kahanamoku himself.

 Photography at Sunset Cliffs

-South of the OB Pier is Sunset Cliffs, one of the most photogenic sunset spots in all of San Diego.
+South of the OB Pier is Sunset Cliffs, one of the most photogenic sunset spots in all of San Diego and the perfect way to end the day on a romantic getaway.
 Between the cliffs, surf and sun, the photo opportunities are only limited by your imagination.
 In the photos, you’ll see our photo tour of a fabulous sunset on a high wave/ high tide day.
 The daytime blue fade to an orangey red sunset, and then the purples return once the sun drops over the horizon.
 Long story short, red is a short wavelength and purple is a long wavelength of light.
 The short wavelengths of light get scattered by the clouds and haze at sunset which creates which causes the orange, and red pallet.
 Once the sun sets over the horizon, only the longer purple wavelengths are able to bend around the curvature of the Earth.

 That day, we followed the Sunset Cliff Trail down the coast until it ended at Point Loma and the Nazarene College.
 We annotated our journey in the hover text of the photos if you want to follow along.
 We promise there is more guide coming after the sunset photography.